Economy of Morocco: 1990–2000s

 Economic growth, however, has been erratic and relatively slow, partially as a result of an over-reliance on the agricultural sector.
-Agriculture production is extremely susceptible to rainfall levels and ranges from 13% to 20% of GDP.
-Given that 36% of Morocco's population depends directly on agriculture production, droughts have a severe knock-on effect to the economy.
+Agriculture production is extremely susceptible to rainfall levels and account for 11.1% GDP.
+Given that 26.4% of Morocco's population depends directly on agriculture production, droughts have a severe knock-on effect to the economy.
 Two successive years of drought led to a 1% incline in real GDP in 1999 and stagnation in 2000.
 Better rains during the 2000 to 2001 growing season led to a 6.5% growth rate in 2001.
 Growth in 2006 went above 9%, this was achieved by a booming real estate market.

 The government introduced a series of structural reforms in recent years.
 The most promising reforms have been in the liberalization of the telecommunications sector.
 In 2001, the process continued with the privatization of 35% of the state operator Maroc Telecom.
 Morocco announced plans to sell two fixed licenses in 2002.
 Morocco also has liberalized rules for oil and gas exploration and has granted concessions for many public services in major cities.
 The tender process in Morocco is becoming increasingly transparent.
 Many believe, however, that the process of economic reform must be accelerated in order to reduce urban unemployment below the current rates above 20%.